Azure/Azure-Sentinel/Playbooks/AzureFirewall/readme.md

  4. Sign in
  5. Click Save
  6. Repeat steps for other connection such as Teams connection and Virus Total (For authorizing the Virus Total API connection, the API Key needs to be provided)
- 7. Authorize the Azure Firewall custom connector by following the below mentioned steps

-     a.
-Navigate to playbook

-     b.
-Click Edit

-     c.
-Find the action with the name "Lists all Azure Firewalls in a resource group " , "Gets the specified Firewall Policy", "Creates or updates the specified Firewall Policy" in the workflow.

-     d.
-Click Change connection
-        a.
-Enter Connection name, ClientId, SecretKey and TenantId captured from AAD.

 #### b.
 Configurations in Azure Sentinel
 1. Find Azure Sentinel Analytics rules that create alerts and incidents which includes IP entities.